Posted 05.14.2022 by Josh Krakauer

 Agile is becoming a more popular workflow management system for marketers big and small.
 On the big side, companies like Dell and Coca-Cola have seen success in using Agile for their marketing team or even just on specific campaigns.
 Some companies like Hopscotch took it for a whirl for 100 days before having a collective vote to decide if it was the best change for their company (it totally was).
 Expedia, who didn’t implement Agile marketing techniques at the time, got so much flack for one of their commercials featuring a violin, that they took an Agile approach to re-shooting an ad where they threw the violin out the window.
 Their quick, adaptable response made a huge return on their investment, gaining more trust from the general public and making them feel like their opinions had been heard.

-Mozilla, teaching us how to pitch to higher ups by pointing out how competitors have outperformed them using Agile.
+And Mozilla’s experience can teach us how to pitch to higher ups by pointing out how competitors have outperformed them using Agile.

 It’s been harder to find good examples of Agile social media teams in action.
 If you work in one, or can point to one, we’d love to share their story.